Bradford Young

 Bradford Marcel Young, A.S.C (born July 6, 1977) is an American cinematographer.
-He is best known for his work on the films Selma, A Most Violent Year (both 2014), Arrival (2016)—which earned him a nomination for an Academy Award for Best Cinematography—and Solo: A Star Wars Story (2018), as well as the Netflix miniseries When They See Us (2019).

-Early life and background
+For his work on Arrival (2016), he became the first African-American to be nominated for the Academy Award for Best Cinematography.

+Background

-Young spent his early years in Louisville, Kentucky, where he attended The Brown School and Central High School.
-He moved to Chicago at age 15 to live with his father.
-He received early artistic inspiration by the works of Romare Bearden, Jacob Lawrence, and Aaron Douglas.
+Young spent his early years in Louisville, Kentucky, where he attended The Brown School and Central High School, and then moved to Chicago at age 15 to live with his father.

+In his youth, he went to the theater to see Spike Lee films with his family.

+Young received early artistic inspiration by the works of Romare Bearden, Jacob Lawrence, and Aaron Douglas.
 Although he intended to study writing, he studied film at Howard University, where he was influenced by Haile Gerima.

 His first film project at Howard was a group project, a black and white silent film shot on a Canon Super 8.
 Working on set with filmmaking colleagues at Howard was his introduction to film.

 Prior to moving to Washington, D.C. for college, Young says "the only reason I cared about movies was how most people cared about movies.
 I liked watching them."
-As a youth, he went to the theater to see Spike Lee films with his family.

 Career

-Young's early feature film credits as cinematographer include Mississippi Damned (2009), Pariah (2011), Restless City (2011), Middle of Nowhere (2012), Ain't Them Bodies Saints (2013), and Mother of George (2013).
-He has won the Cinematography Award at the Sundance Film Festival twice.
-In 2011, he won for his work on Pariah.
-Two years later, he won for his work on both Mother of George and Ain't Them Bodies Saints.
-He was the cinematographer for Selma (2014), which won the BET Award for Best Movie in 2015.
-That same year, Young was inducted into the American Society of Cinematographers (ASC).
+In 2014, Young was inducted into the American Society of Cinematographers (ASC).

-In January 2017, Young became the first African-American cinematographer to be nominated for an Academy Award, for his work on Arrival.
-His work on Arrival also earned him a Silver Frog award from Camerimage and nominations for BAFTA and American Society of Cinematographers awards.
+In 2017, Young was nominated for an Academy Award for Best Cinematography for Arrival (2016), along with a nomination for a BAFTA and the American Society of Cinematographers.

-Young was the cinematographer for Solo: A Star Wars Story (2018), about space smuggler Han Solo.

-In 2019, Young re-teamed with director Ava DuVernay on the Netflix drama miniseries When They See Us, based on the 1989 Central Park jogger case, which earned critical acclaim.
+Young worked three times with director Ava DuVernay, on Middle of Nowhere (2012), Selma (2014), and the Netflix miniseries When They See Us (2019).

 In addition to his feature film work, Young has collaborated with directors Kathryn Bigelow, Derek Cianfrance, Todd Haynes, Spike Jonze, and Steve McQueen on numerous short films and commercials.

 He has filmed music videos for artists Beck, Common, Kamasi Washington, MGMT, and Norah Jones.
 Young has also collaborated with artists Elissa Blount Moorhead and Leslie Hewitt on video installations that have been displayed in fine art museums around the world.